mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

 ### Overview
-Let's start off with a high-level overview of how such a setup would look like and how this affects the flow of requests/responses.
+Let's start with a high-level overview of how such a setup would look like and how this affects the flow of requests/responses.

 [![High level overview](../../../../img/posts/azure-apim-generate-sas-token/high-level-overview.png)  ](../../../../img/posts/azure-apim-generate-sas-token/high-level-overview.png)

-As you can see, by using API Management you will be in full control of how clients have to authenticate and/or authorize, to ensure SAS-tokens are being granted to those who absolutely deserve it.
-While this requires some additional setup from your end, no-one will need to bother you anymore for generating a new SAS-token to access one of your files.
+As you can see, by using API Management you will be in full control of how clients have to authenticate/authorize, to ensure SAS-tokens are only being granted to those who deserve it.
+While this requires some additional setup from your end, no one will need to bother you anymore for generating a new SAS token to access one of your files.
 _Automate all the things!_

 ### Create a new API
 As you can see in the overview, the API that is going to be used in this setup does not have any _real_ backend.
 This means all of the magic will be done from within the policies, without requiring you to manage an additional app service/container/...

-In order to give you a complete overview of how this type of API can be created, we'll go step-by-step through the entire process.
+To give you a complete overview of how this type of API can be created, we'll go step-by-step through the entire process.

-Because of this, we've created a new *blank API* within our API Management instance, specifically to host this expose/storage-endpoint.
+To get started, we've created a new *blank API* within our API Management instance, specifically to host this storage endpoint.

 ![Blank API](../../../../img/posts/azure-apim-generate-sas-token/apim-blank-api-no-operations.png)